-I’ve had this recipe on my mind for a long time… But I didn’t want to post it right before our sugar-free challenge… or too soon after.
-I was following the reintroduction phase after our sugar-free challenge and I didn’t want to rush through it.
+I’ve had this recipe on my mind for a long time… but I didn’t want to post it right before our sugar-free challenge… or too soon after.
+I was following the reintroduction phase after the challenge and I didn’t want to rush through it.
 However, the right thing to do was share this French Toast Bake!!
 Why?
 Because you absolutely needed to know about this delicious, naturally sweet breakfast or brunch in time for Easter.
-With this bake around, it will be easy to stay naturally sweet among the candy eggs and chocolate!
 Consider this your healthy Easter candy basket because it’s just that good.

 I love adding bananas to this dish solely for the caramel texture they take on.
 The banana bits soak up the sweet liquid and are transformed into decadent caramel morsels scattered throughout this dish.
 Coupled with fresh fruit or a generous dusting of sugar-free powdered sugar, this contains the very best of flavors.

 Do we have you convinced?
 Now it’s your turn!
 Go make this toast bake and make your holiday a very happy one.

 1/2 cup Organic Butter or Earth Balance Butter

 1 cup Coconut Sugar or 3/4 cup Coconut Sugar & ¼ cup Xylitol

 4 Organic Eggs

 2 teaspoons Pure Vanilla Extract

 Melt butter and sugar together in the microwave or stovetop until melted and smooth.
 Beat vigorously until combined and mixture looks like caramel.
 In a separate bowl, combine the eggs, milk, maple syrup, vanilla and spices.